The Witch of Joshua Ward House, Salem

 joshua ward house salem

 In 1981, a historic Joshua Ward house in Salem, Massachusetts, was acquired and turned into offices.
-During that same year Christmas, a Polaroid taken in the house caught something bizarre and frightening.
+On Christmas, a Polaroid taken in the house caught something bizarre and frightening during that same year.

 At Christmas that year, a co-worker was going around snapping Polaroid photos of the employees, to hang on a Christmas wreath, that adorned one of the office’s doors.